 23. Improves sleep

 Constant stress can take a toll on not only our minds but our bodies as well.
 Being unable to sleep no matter how tired you are is a sign that you could be dealing with chronic stress.
 Luckily, a regular yoga practice can calm both your body and mind, alleviating the physical and mental symptoms of stress and helping you to get a better night’s sleep.
+Try this yoga practice for improved sleep!

 24. Eases tension headaches

-Next time you have a headache, try a few yoga poses before you pop an advil.
+Next time you have a headache, try a few yoga poses before you pop an Advil.
 Doing inversion poses where your head is below your heart help boost your circulation and stretch out sore spots in your head and neck, getting the blood and oxygen flowing and hopefully relieving that pain!

 25. It’s a great way to end your day